lokeshyadav14/OIBGRIP/README.md

 prediction is one of the major research areas in machine learning.
 So if you want to learn how to train a car price prediction model then this project is for you.

+_It is a regression problem, to solve it we can use model like Linear Regression, DecisionTreeRegresson etc._

 -------------------------------------------------------------------------------------------
 **Task-4: EMAIL SPAM DETECTION**